opennetworkinglab/aether-5gc/README.md

   1. nodes with IP in host.ini file
      a. you can specify master node and worker node as well
   2. aether configuration param such as RAN_Interface in ./var/main.yaml file We have made a role for each task(k8 setup, router setup, core setup).
-Each task now has a corresponding role, which can be likened to a make rule in the AIAB repository.
+Each task now has a corresponding role, which can be linked to a make rule in the AIAB repository.

 To download 5gc repo use:
 `git clone --recursive git@gitlab.com:serverless-5g/onf/aether-latest/ansible/5gc.git`

 To install 5g-core:
 1. Add hosts to init file
-2. Run make ansible
+2. Run `make ansible`
-3. In running Ansible docker terminal run make 5gc-install
+3. In running Ansible docker terminal run `make 5gc-install`

 ## Getting started